EcoFireGit/ecofire_prototype/documentation.md

 1. User is redirected to Google to Authorize prioriwise for access to his calendars -- must check  SELECT ALL when prompted by google
 2. After the authorization, user is redirected to Prioriwise website.
 The redirect URL must be same as the one that user has logged in to.
 3. After successful authorization and linkage, a user can request Prioriwise to pull its calendars and choose to integrate one or some of them with Prioriwise
-4. A new calendar -- Prioriwise- can also be created in user's google calendar on certain actions
+4. A new calendar -- Prioriwise -- can also be created in user's google calendar on certain actions

 ### Events
 Based on REPRIORITIZE_EVENT_TIME_IN_HOURS configuration setting, a user's events from the list of authorized calendars are pulled.

 ### FAQ in case of Errors
-Check redirect URI
-Allow access to individual users on Google Cloud console Make sure redirect uri is added to the list of callbacks on Google console
+Check redirect URI, it MUST be same as the URL that a user logged in to Allow access to individual users on Google Cloud console Make sure redirect uri is added to the list of callbacks on Google console